jakobniinja/Selenium-Silly-Listener/README.md

 ### Minimal bot for attracting more downloads to https://www.blueclub.se/

 #### The program is power by windows scheduler to run on a daily basis.
-Use your VPN of choice to manipulate trafic :)
+Use your VPN of choice to manipulate traffic :)

 ## Prerequisites: